nmhongtram/machine-learning-in-production/Stanford MLSys Seminar - Chip Huyen.md

 >9.
 It's versioned
 >10.
 It's documented

-### Q&A Highlights: Deeper Dives <a name="part-5"></a>
+### 5. Q&A Highlights: Deeper Dives <a name="part-5"></a>

-The Q&A session brought up some great points:

-*   **Deployment in Medicine:** While deploying can be easy, specific applications like medicine present unique challenges.
-These include:
-    *   **Practical Challenges:** Getting and annotating patient data is hard due to **cost, slowness, privacy concerns**, and the need for domain expertise.
-Medical data also comes in tricky formats (large images like CT scans, graph data for drug discovery, irregular time-series data).
-    *   **Ethical Challenges:** Interpretability and fairness are **extremely important** in medicine, as people need to trust AI systems, especially when lives are at stake.
-*   **Dealing with Concept Drift/Distributional Shift:** This is a major bottleneck!
-    *   **Monitor, Monitor, Monitor:** You **must monitor** your models.
-But you can't just check accuracy because you won't have real-time labels.
-Instead, use **proxies** like conversion rates or click-through rates, but be aware these can be misleading (e.g., Google's search engine change initially lowered click rates but increased revenue due to better relevance).
-    *   **Define Metrics:** Define metrics for both **input data** (e.g., expected ranges for features, changes in fill rates) and **model output** (e.g., shifts in predicted class distributions).
-Existing tools from Devops can help monitor these metrics.
+Here is a more detailed Q&A section from the seminar, drawing on the provided transcript.

+***

+### Q&A Session with Chip Huyen

+**1. Is deployment always easy, or are there settings where it is typically harder?**

+Chip Huyen explains that whether deployment is easy or hard **depends heavily on the specific application** and case.
+She elaborated on the challenges in the medical field:

+*   **Practical Challenges**:
+    *   **Data Annotation:** Obtaining and labeling patient data is difficult because it requires **domain expertise**, is **slow**, and demands **strict privacy** (often requiring on-site work or extensive training for annotators).
+    *   **Data Format:** Medical data comes in many complex formats.
+While textual data might be easier to handle than image data in general production, medical images (like CT scans) can be **extremely large**, sometimes not even fitting into memory.
+Data can also be in graph formats (e.g., for drug discovery).
+    *   **Time Frame:** Tracking patient data as time series is complex because patient visits are irregular, making it hard to quantify and compare different time intervals (e.g., two years versus two weeks).
+*   **Ethical Challenges**:
+    *   **Interpretability and Fairness:** These are **extremely important** in medicine because they directly deal with people's lives.
+Chip highlighted a tweet by Geoffrey Hinton questioning whether an AI surgeon with a 90% cure rate but no explanation is preferable to a doctor with an 80% cure rate who can explain their decisions, emphasizing the ongoing challenge of public trust in AI systems.

+**2. How do you deal with concept drift, distributional shift, and updating models in production?**

+Chip identifies this as a **major bottleneck** in Machine Learning (ML).
+She offers several suggestions:

+*   **Monitor Models Actively:**
+    *   It's **tricky to monitor based on accuracy** in production because labeled data is often unavailable in real-time.
+    *   If a system is tied directly to business goals (e.g., recommendation systems), you might get real-time feedback (like click-through rates or conversion rates).
+However, **proxies can be misleading**; for example, Google's shift from a search engine to a question-answering engine initially caused a drop in click-through rates for advertisers, but ultimately increased revenue because the results were more relevant, leading to higher user satisfaction.
+    *   Define **different metrics** for both data and models.
+For data, you can define expected ranges for input data and monitor when data falls outside these ranges (e.g., a field usually 90% filled now only 50% filled).
+For models, monitor changes in output distributions (e.g., a class typically predicted 90% of the time now drops to 2%).
+    *   Existing tools from the DevOps world (like New Relic) can be adapted for monitoring these metrics.
+*   **Implement Tracing:**
-    *   **Tracing:** Implement tracing with IDs to track requests through different system components for easier debugging when things go wrong.
+    *   In systems with many components, tracing allows you to **track a user's input through different steps** of the system using an ID, which is crucial for debugging when something goes wrong.
+    *   This also applies during ML model development, enabling you to step through the system and see the expected output at each stage, even with single inputs.
+*   **Ensure Feature Engineering Consistency:**
+    *   A common source of bugs arises because **feature engineering pipelines often differ between training and deployment** environments.
+In training, it's typically done in batch, while in deployment, it's done per sample.
-    *   **Consistent Feature Engineering:** Ensure that feature engineering pipelines for training and production are **identical** to avoid subtle but significant bugs.
-Logging input systems can also be useful for future training data.
+    *   It is critical to **ensure that the feature engineering process yields the exact same output** in both production and training environments.
+Logging input systems can be very useful for this, and this logged data can even be used as new training data for future model iterations.

-*   **Getting Researchers to Care About Production Metrics:** This is an active area of research!
+**3. How can we encourage ML researchers to prioritize metrics like fairness and interpretability over just top-1 accuracy?**

+Chip notes that this is an **active area of work** in the research community.
+She suggests:

+*   **Adaptive Utility Leaderboards:**
+    *   Researchers are often motivated by leaderboards and achieving "state-of-the-art" (SOTA) results.
-    *   **Adaptive Leaderboards:** Instead of a single leaderboard for performance, create **adaptive leaderboards** where users can specify the importance of different variables like performance, interpretability, and inference costs.
+    *   Instead of a single leaderboard focused solely on performance, there should be **adaptive leaderboards where users can specify the importance of different variables** (e.g., performance, interpretability, inference costs).
+    *   She mentions work by Cowen and Danjerovsky on "critical NLP leaderboards" that propose using **absolute functions** to create a score based on the importance of different variables.
+*   **Benchmarking Beyond Accuracy:**
-    *   **Multi-Dimensional Benchmarks:** Initiatives like **MLPerf** are crucial for comparing hardware efficiency, training/inference times, and even dollar costs on cloud providers.
+    *   She highlights benchmarks like **MLPerf**, which focuses on hardware efficiency for both training and inference, as well as dollar costs on cloud providers.
+These types of benchmarks encourage a broader view of model utility beyond just accuracy.
-*   **ML Engineers & System Knowledge:** The idea that ML engineers don't need to know about the underlying system is a point of contention.
-Chip agrees they should, citing the **"hardware lottery"** – where research ideas gain popularity not because they're inherently better, but because they're better suited to existing hardware.
-Companies like Apple and Nvidia are working to bridge this gap by developing both chips and applications.
+    *   Chip also mentions ongoing efforts at Facebook (DinoBench) to measure models on different criteria by shipping model weights and outputting various metrics.

+**4. Should ML engineers have knowledge of the underlying system, including hardware and software constraints?**

+Chip strongly agrees with this point, calling it a **"great point"**.

+*   She references the "hardware lottery" paper by Sarah Hooker, which posits that some research ideas become popular not because they are inherently better, but because they are **better suited for existing hardware**.
+*   Historically, software and hardware development diverged, leading to algorithms that couldn't effectively utilize hardware or hardware that didn't support algorithms well (e.g., **capsule networks** being a brilliant idea that struggled to gain traction because they couldn't run efficiently on GPUs).
+*   Chip emphasizes that **ML engineers should understand the underlying system**.
+She praises companies that integrate both hardware and software development (like Apple, which builds its own chips for ML and then applications for them, and Nvidia).

+**5. Will the course videos for the "Machine Learning Systems Design" course be available online and publicly?**

-Chip wrapped up by mentioning that the course videos might be available online and publicly, as she's a huge believer in open source!
+Chip states that making the course videos available online and publicly would be a **decision discussed by the entire team** involved in the course (including the hosts of the seminar) and with Stanford.
+As a **"huge believer in open source,"** she expressed her desire to share anything she can online.

+> Check out CS 329S: Machine Learning Systems Design